pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Selecting Insurance Carriers

-The financial strength and reliability of your insurance carrier is criticalâ€”you need confidence that the company will be there when your family needs the benefits.
+The financial strength and reliability of your insurance carrier is critical—you need confidence that the company will be there when your family needs the benefits.

 #### Carrier Evaluation Criteria